Brady has great reaction to Mahomes, Kelce breaking one of his NFL records

 This duo now has 16 playoff touchdowns after Mahomes hit Kelce for a 22-yard score in the second quarter and a 3-yard score in the third quarter.
 The Chiefs ultimately prevailed 27-20 to reach the AFC Championship Game for the sixth consecutive season.

-“Passing anything that has Brady and Gronk in it is special because those are two of the greatest players of all time,” Mahomes said in his postgame press conference.
+“Passing anything that has Brady and Gronk in it is special because those are two of the greatest players -- Tom is the greatest player, and one of the greatest tight ends of all time, and postseason players,” Mahomes said in his postgame press conference.
 “To be mentioned in that, and passing (them), you appreciate that.
-It speaks to Travis and his work, him being able to go out there and make plays in big games.
-He did a great job of getting himself open.”
+It speaks to Travis and his work, him being able to go out there and make plays in big games."

 Brady applauded Mahomes and Kelce for breaking the record with this post on X, calling them "beasts".